 Tag: content design

-We have two entry-level opportunities to join our team and start a career in content design.
-These positions would suit graduates or people with a couple of years’ relevant experience.
-Applications deadline: 24 August 2021.
+We have a fixed-term opportunity to join our team and develop your skills in content design.
+This position would suit someone with a couple of years’ relevant experience.
+Applications deadline: 22 May 2023.

 In our work to create a content model for the future of undergraduate degree provision, we had to find a way to visually present the model information from an initial spreadsheet.
 Here’s how I created this visualisation, our content model schema, and how we presented it to the University community at an event last December.

 Over summer 2022, we worked with the Finance team to improve content on how students pay tuition fees.
 From August to October 2021 to the same period in 2022, the team saw a 75% drop in enquiries in the content area we were focusing on.

 In this post, I recap the experience of conducting online usability testing for our project with the Student Immigration Service (SIS) and share some lessons we learned about the importance of testing before a site goes live.

 The complexity in reducing complexity: redesigning a form for registering how students pay tuition fees

 We worked with the Finance department to redevelop a form for students to tell the University how they will pay their tuition fees.
 In this post, I recap the complexities we faced in designing the form, how we addressed these and how a complex solution can simplify the experience for students.